Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Introduction

-In addition to propagation-based methods for achieving neutron phase contrast, which form the main focus of the present paper, several other important methods must be mentioned.
+In addition to propagation-based methods for achieving and subsequently decoding neutron phase contrast, which form the main focus of this paper, several well-developed methods must be mentioned.
 Each has their relative strengths, which are clearly delineated in the series of contributions to the book edited by \citeauthor{NeutronImaghingAndItsApplications}~\cite{NeutronImaghingAndItsApplications}.
 For the use of a two-crystal setup to achieve neutron phase contrast, in which the first crystal serves as a monochromator and the second as an analyzer, see e.g.~\citeauthor{Treimer2003}~\cite{Treimer2003}.
 For the use of a Bonse--Hart \cite{BonseHart1965} three-blade interferometer cut from a single monolithic crystal, see e.g.~\citeauthor{Dubus2005}~\cite{Dubus2005}.
-For grating-based neutron imaging, see e.g.~\citeauthor{Pfeiffer2006}~\cite{Pfeiffer2006}.
-This last-mentioned method has also been used to recover small-angle-scattering contrast (also known as ``dark-field contrast'' within the neutron-imaging and x-ray-imaging communities \footnote{Note that this usage of the term ``dark field'' differs from the historical usage of the term, which has been employed for well over a century in the field of visible-light optics.
-For the more common usage of the term ``dark-field'', see e.g.~the 1920 review by Gage \cite{Gage1920}.}), that is due to unresolved micro-structure within the sample \cite{Strobl2008}.
-For summaries of all methods for neutron phase contrast, together with their relative strengths and differences, see \citeauthor{Pfeiffer2009}~\cite{Pfeiffer2009} and \citeauthor{Kardjilov2018}~\cite{Kardjilov2018}.
-While all of the listed methods for neutron phase contrast are important, we restrict consideration to the propagation-based method for the remainder of the paper.
+For grating-based neutron imaging, see \citeauthor{Pfeiffer2006}~\cite{Pfeiffer2006}.
+This last-mentioned method has also been used to recover ultra-small-angle-scattering contrast (also spoken of as ``dark-field contrast'' within the neutron-imaging and x-ray-imaging communities\footnote{Note that this particular usage of the term ``dark field'' differs from the more general historical usage of the term, which has been employed for well over a century in the context of visible-light optics.
+See e.g.~the 1920 review by Gage \cite{Gage1920}.}), that is due to unresolved micro-structure within the sample: see the paper on dark-field neutron tomography by \citeauthor{Strobl2008}~\cite{Strobl2008}.
+For summaries of all methods for neutron phase contrast, together with their relative strengths and differences, see e.g.~\citeauthor{Pfeiffer2009}~\cite{Pfeiffer2009} and \citeauthor{Kardjilov2018}~\cite{Kardjilov2018}.

+While all of the listed established methods for neutron phase contrast are of high importance, we restrict consideration to the propagation-based method for the remainder of the paper.
+The key advantage we wish to seek is the possibility for boosting the effective (i.e., net) degree of brilliance associated with the neutron source.
+This possible advantage is bought at the price of a significantly reduced degree of applicability compared to the other previously-cited methods, due to the strong enabling assumption that the sample is composed of a single material.
+Moreover, the method of our paper is not able to access the dark-field signal mentioned in the previous paragraph.